Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 section of (for example) Trunk A becomes broken, the switches will automatically activate the previously-deactivated section and switch to sending  Trunk
 A's traffic down this instead.

+It is worth noting that each switch has a few "Local Trunk" ports.
+These are trunk ports which, unlike Trunk A or Trunk B, are each trunking _all_ VLANs.
+These should not be used for inter-rack trunking, but are only present for connecting devices such as the touring WiFi access points (see
+"bts_touring_cisco_ap_details.md") which require low-bandwidth access to all VLANs.

 Untagged link configuration:
 ----------------------------